rakeden/chess-like/idea.md

 - Per stage a certain chess piece value maximum is defined.
 - The openents pieces are selected and placed randomly
 - The player selects pieces and not exceeding the stage max value
-- Then the game starts
+- Then the game phase starts
-- stockfish runs every turn for 2 seconds or with a certain depth and plays the best move
+- stockfish calculates an plays the best move

 # Design
 - minimalist design, unsaturated colors, maybe a little bit flat